 Derek Cox (25:59):

 Hm.
 Yeah.
 I think that’s, you know, well said and, you know, think about it is, that’s something that athletes don’t realize a lot of times as well, is that you pay people for value.
 You pay people for value.
 And we are so used to, you know, getting, you know, we just received things like we were, we were always used to things being given to us, especially like on that side, like when it comes to services and products, athletes can kind of get used to being entitled.
-You’ve been entitled and you’ve been, you know, just nurturing and care for, and insulated your whole life.
+You’ve been entitled and you’ve been, you know, just nurturing and caring for, and insulated your whole life.
 But it’s like, no in you pay for value.
-You know, the reason that the team is paying you is because you bring value to the organization from the product that you’re putting out on the field for fans to watch and media, contracts, they get written.
+You know, the reason that the team is paying you is that you bring value to the organization from the product that you’re putting out on the field for fans to watch and media, contracts, they get written.
 So no great point.

 Zachary Colman (27:01):

 Yeah.
 Well, what was I going to say there?
 I think that, and, and that’s, that’s why I pushed my business a little bit more, not say harshly, but when you don’t see the value in something, it doesn’t do anyone a service because that company that you’re working with or something, if you’re doing something for them for free, how are they going to pay the bills?
 So you, you have to look at it and it will, if I’m getting something from them for free, they’re going out of business or they’re, they’re spending more expenses on stuff.
-So they’re not going to do as good.
+So they’re not going to do as well.
 It’s just human nature.
 They’re not going to do as good of a job on your stuff, because they’re going to do on the people that are understanding their value.
 It’s just, that’s just how society works in general. so yeah, I definitely think it’s a great point. overall, so what are some things athletes can learn in regards to building their brands, from, let’s say you let’s say from you, so to say from where you’re at with your, your all your MBA knowledge.

 Derek Cox (28:00):

 Yeah.
 And you know, the thing, when I look at it, like a lot of times academics we can get too in the weeds, we can get to academic where we want to try to, we want to try to blow your socks off with something that’s, out of this world that you’ve never heard of and what I’m finding out when it comes to branding and here go, and this is a cool equation that my professor actually uses.
-His name is bill Sanders.
-I’m gonna give him a shout out, bill Sanders, he’s been, and he’s been, he’s been, he’s been a tremendous help to me as well, but I took his class last fall and sports marketing clients, and bill Sanders represents people like he’s represented Yao, Ming, Steve Nash, Carmelo Anthony.
-Currently, he he’s the athlete marketer for Clayton Kershaw pitcher of the LA Dodgers.
+His name is bill, Sanders.
+I’m gonna give him a shout-out, bill Sanders, he’s been, and he’s been, he’s been, he’s been a tremendous help to me as well, but I took his class last fall and sports marketing clients, and bill Sanders represents people like he’s represented Yao, Ming, Steve Nash, Carmelo Anthony.
+Currently, he’s the athlete marketer for Clayton Kershaw pitcher of the LA Dodgers.

 Derek Cox (29:05):

 And he’s also, the sports marketer for Christian Yelich, the pitcher for the Milwaukee brewers.
 And he has an equation that is marketability equals talent, plus success, plus integrity.
-Plus charisma, the talent and success.
-I feel like is, is there for most of these guys?
+Plus charisma, talent, and success.
+I feel like it, is there for most of these guys?
 It’s just there.
 That’s what you’re, you’re, you’re an NFL.
 Yeah.
 You’re talented.
 You’re successful.
 The integrity and charisma.
 I think most of those guys have charisma.
-I think that charisma is just naturally existed because there is a, there’s an appeal towards them and charisma isn’t, I don’t think charisma.
+I think that charisma just naturally existed because there is a, there’s an appeal towards them and charisma isn’t, I don’t think charisma.
 I won’t say that it’s, it’s just a natural, it’s a given, but there is an alert because you are a celebrity.
 So you might not even be that charismatic, but because you’re a professional athlete, you might seem to have a little charisma.
 Somebody, somebody will lie, somebody will identify with your message.

 Derek Cox (30:19):

 Somebody will like the way that you deliver your message.
 An audience will accept your message perhaps, but the integrity piece, the integrity piece.
 Now that’s the differentiator.
 And that’s the piece where I like to focus on and say, that’s where you set yourself apart.
-That’s where you actually build a brand because as we know our brand, and when I think about brand it’s, it’s basically, if I’m in a room with a group of people, and these are the words, these are, these are, these are the people that gossip I’m in a room with a people, a room full of people that gossip.
+That’s where you actually build a brand because as we know our brand, and when I think about the brand it’s, it’s basically if I’m in a room with a group of people, and these are the words, these are, these are, these are the people that gossip I’m in a room with a people, a room full of people that gossip.
 And then I leave out of that room.
-What’s being said about me when I’m gone.
+What’s being said about me when I’m gone?
 And in that room, what’s being said about me, that’s my brand, whatever these people are saying about me, I’m like, that’s my brand.
 So who am I?
 Am I a man of integrity am a man of honor, because it comes down to the quality of a main that I think really helps you bring in opportunities, stuff.
 I feel stuff will find you if the quality of the man is there.
 If the quality of the man is there, you set yourself apart.
 Because as we know it takes years to build something like trust something like a brand.
 It takes years to build that.

 Derek Cox (32:01):

 And all it takes 30 seconds or less for you to lose a big chunk of that, a big chunk of that brand and trust that you were able to build and generate.
 So I don’t need to get into the examples, you know, and I, and I think some brands have done a good job.
-I think some brands that even in the midst of controversy with their athletes have done a good job of also building their brain by how like for Nike brands.
-And it’s like how they felt by people that have made mistakes.
+I think some brands that even in the midst of controversy with their athletes have done a good job of also building their brains by how to like Nike brands.
+And it’s like how they felt about people that have made mistakes.
 And I think that can be, say something about your brand, the fact that you’re like, Hey, people mess up.
 We’re all humans.
 Like we make some mistakes.
 We fall short.

 Derek Cox (32:49):

-We, we hurt others with our actions.
+We, hurt others with our actions.
 And when we do that, sometimes we need somebody to stick by us and not just leave us and kick us to the curb, kick us while we’re down.
 Sometimes we need somebody to stick by.
-So I think even in the midst of adversity and controversy, that a brand can still be established.
-So, but it all boils down to your integrity.
+So I think even in the midst of adversity and controversy, a brand can still be established.
+So, it all boils down to your integrity.
 You’ll make up the quality of the man.
 And for me, it’s that simple.
-If a man is focused on generating a quality representation of himself in society, good things will follow your brand will have the ability to blossom.
+If a man is focused on generating a quality representation of himself in society, good things will follow your brand and will have the ability to blossom.
 If you will plug it into the right things to get your brand awareness.

 Zachary Colman (33:38):

 No, that’s, that’s.
 I love that.
 I think that’s, I think that that’s, that’s great.
 Cause I, I mean, I, a hundred percent agree with you.
-I mean, there’s so many people out there that it depends on what, which field you’re in, but they’ll, they’ll just think that their brand is their logo or their brand is, how, you know, people look at them when it is, it’s very similar to marketing it’s.
+I mean, there are so many people out there that it depends on what, which field you’re in, but they’ll, they’ll just think that their brand is their logo or their brand is, how, you know, people look at them when it is, it’s very similar to marketing it’s.
 If you have to have the trust, you have that, the loyalty, you have to have integrity.
-You have to have the, the, the branding on the, on the, on the, you know, the visual side, like it all kind of works together in some way form or another.
+You have to have the, the branding on the, on the, on the, you know, the visual side, like it all kind of works together in some way form or another.
 And social media has played a huge habit.
 I mean, years and years ago, 10 to 15 years ago, you know, social media wasn’t a thing.

 Zachary Colman (34:21):

 So, you know, an athlete had said something, it would usually be over PR, which was fully controlled, or it would be, you know, over, you know, them just talking to some friends.
-I, I, I, I, since I grew up in a small town, I put it very similar to the small town.
+I, since I grew up in a small town, I put it very similar to a small town.
 Social media is a lot like the small town effect, you know, and it is it’s, you know, you say something in a small town and, and man, it spreads like wildfire.
 And next thing you know, it’s completely awful.
 Social media is the same thing, you know, and that’s where I feel bad for a lot of athletes because they don’t understand that you put something up and some, it just takes one person to take a screenshot of it.
 And not just that fans, nothing against fans, there’s, there’s always a great number of fans, but you don’t see it from both sides.